 Most of us put quality in value when we need to acquire a new product.
-It's a quite common thought that quality of the items we buy is strongly linked to well known brands that make those products.
+Frequently, we take for ranted that the quality of the items we buy is strongly linked to well known brands that make them.

-And, in many cases, that is true.
+And, in many cases, that's true.
 But is quality so valuable that we have to show everybody who has manufactured our stuff?
 I don't think so.

-Brands like you to show their logos to the rest of us and claim that you should be proud of wearing them.
-Actually, that is the main reason lots of people choose a greatly labeled product, to let people know how valuable it is.
+Brands like you to show their logos to the rest of us, and claim that you should be proud of wearing them.
+Actually, that's the main reason lots of people choose a greatly labeled product, to let people know how valuable it is.
 Extreme cases are brands of sport products or fashion.
 Maybe you can think about one or two computer manufacturers that exploits their logos to the infinite and beyond as well.

-Then we become a sort of living advertisement, that, in a symbiotic relationship, gets value through an increase in its social status and gives credit to the company for free.
-And it is, at first glance, a weird deal because advertisement moves a huge amount of money every second but we are prone to advertise those companies without receiving anything in return.
+Then, we become a sort of living advertisement, that in a symbiotic relationship, gets value through an increase in its social status, and gives credit to the company for free.
+And it is, at first glance, a weird deal because advertisement moves a huge amount of money every second but we're prone to advertise those companies without receiving anything in return.

-Because I generally dislike advertisements, whenever it is possible, I choose products discretely labeled, and debrand them as much as I can.
-I really like my t-shirts and I promote them every time somebody asks me for advice but that is not a reason to be labeled.
+Because I generally dislike advertisements, whenever it's possible, I choose products discretely labeled, and debrand them as much as I can.
+I really like my t-shirts and I promote them every time somebody asks me for advice, but that is not a reason to be labeled.

 By the other hand, you can find all the new Amazon kindle devices listed with two different prices, one including advertisements and the other without them.
-I suppose that this is a better trade because you can choose if you want more adverts in your life or not.
+I suppose that's a better trade because you can choose if you want more adverts in your life or not.
 It's up to you.